Terradue/doc-tep-geohazards/source/tutorials/mpic-etq.rst

         :width: 750px
         :align: center

-.. caution:: Sentinel-2 datasets distributed before 27 September 2016 contain multiple tiles.
+.. warnings:: Sentinel-2 datasets distributed before 27 September 2016 contain multiple tiles.
 For such datasets the *Geobrowser* currently returns several results including both the original multi-tile dataset and a preview of the footprints of the contained tiles.
 For processing you must select **only** the original multi-tile datasets.
 For datasets after 27 September 2016 there is no such ambiguity.

 Set the processing parameters
 -----------------------------